rickhull/planorithm/README.md

 condition.
 Maybe quickly.
 Again, only one IAction per Node, though a Node may have an Action as well.

-### Test
+### Check

-A human will know what to do when the test fails.
+A human will know what to do when the check fails.
 Robots should give up.
-Tests are scheduled only once all scheduled Actions and IActions complete.
+Checks are scheduled only once all scheduled Actions and IActions complete.

 ### Setup

 An array of Nodes.
 Children.
-The only thing special about Setup is that it runs before Actions, IActions, Tests, Components, and Teardown.
+The only thing special about Setup is that it runs before Actions, IActions, Checks, Components, and Teardown.
 Often its children are very simple nodes like `- action: Do the thing`.

 ### Components

-Just like Setup, except Components runs after Setup, Actions, IActions, and Tests, but before Teardown.
+Just like Setup, except Components runs after Setup, Actions, IActions, and Checks, but before Teardown.

 ### Teardown